NUSCRIPT/redcap-instruments/README.md

 ## Sample Analysis

 The files to recreate the REDCap project used to capture sample analysis information are in the 'sample_*.csv' files.
-You will need to make the following instruments repeatable.
+There are no events in this projects but you will need to make the following instruments repeatable.

 |Instrument|Type|